Genivia/RE-flex/doc/index.md

 mode and POSIX mode matching, respectively.

-The `reflex::PCRE2Matcher` and `reflex::PCRE2UTFMatcher` classes are for Perl mode matching only, where the latter uses native PCRE2 Unicode matching with `PCRE2_UTF+PCRE2_UCP`.
+The `reflex::PCRE2Matcher` and `reflex::PCRE2UTFMatcher` classes are for Perl mode matching, where the latter uses native PCRE2 Unicode matching with `PCRE2_UTF+PCRE2_UCP`.
 The PCRE2 matchers use JIT optimizations to speed up matching, which comes at a cost of extra processing when the matcher is instantiated.
 The benefit outweighs the cost when many matches are processed.